 With this information, the AKU Society, University of Liverpool and Royal Liverpool University Hospital could start planning a clinical trial.
 Clinical research is essential for providing reliable evidence on the effects of new treatments.
 Therefore, we founded the DevelopAKUre clinical trial consortium including Sobi (the pharmaceutical company with the license for nitisinone), two other clinical sites outside of the UK (National Institute of Rheumatic Disease in Slovakia, and Hopital Necker and Institute Necker in France), a CRO (PSR Group), several labs (Nordic Bioscience, University of Siena and the Biomedical Research Centre in Slovakia), as well as the French patient group, ALCAP.

-Together, the DevelopAKUre consortium applied for funding the European Commission’s Seventh Framework Programme (FP7) in order to develop and run the clinical trials.
+Together, the DevelopAKUre consortium applied for funding through the European Commission’s Seventh Framework Programme (FP7) in order to develop and run the clinical trials.
 The funding secured for this programme includes €6 million from the European Commission, with an additional €4 million in co-financing (for in-kind costs such as the drug supply).

 DevelopAKUre is planned to conclude in 2019.Depending on whether the results show evidence for the effectiveness of nitisinone, the consortium will use them to apply to the European Medicines Agency for marketing authorisation and approval for nitisinone as a treatment for AKU.
 Therefore, we aim to contribute to the International Rare Diseases Research Consortium goal of200 new therapies for rare diseases by 2020.AKU Research Journey